Homemade Corned Beef Sandwiches

 • Always toast the bread, especially if you do not plan on eating the sandwich immediately.
 It takes longer for toasted bread to get soggy.

 • Horseradish is an essential ingredient in Russian dressing.
-If you do not like it, use Thousand Island dressing instead.
+If you are not a fan, use Thousand Island dressing instead.

 Recipe variations and add-ins: